LuLuEhret/flagADA4life/story_page.markdown

 Now that we have seen that some actions are more associated to a gender, we will focus on different stereotypes via analyzing the number of occurences of actions part of specific lexical fields : [love and seduction, violence, intelligence, success](/appendix/).
 The more present a stereotype is in the movie summaries, the more the difference of use of the lexical field of the stereotype between male and female genders will be important.
 Now let's see if these stereotypes importance change in time in the summaries.

 🍿*Whoa, slow down there!
-I thought we were supposed to be enjoying this story together, not inhaling all the popcorn in record time.
+I thought we were supposed to be enjoying this story together, not inhaling all the popcorn in record time...
 I can't believe you polished off that whole bowl before I even made it through the firsts analyses !*
 ![image](/assets/img/no_popcorn.jpeg)

 ## <j>Differences in the stereotypes between different genres of movies.</j>

-It is possible that gender stereotypes may vary between different genres of film.
+It is possible that gender stereotypes may vary between different genres of films.
 For example, action movies may portray men in more dominant and aggressive roles, while romantic comedies may depict women in more traditionally feminine roles.
 Thus, we are interested in exploring this phenomenon and understanding how gender stereotypes are represented in different genres of film.
 The plot below shows how the importance of our different categories of stereotypes vary accros the five most frequent genres: drama, comedy, romance, action and thriller.

 Contrary to our first assumptions, the stereotypes, which we defined as the difference of action frequencies between males and females, tend to be smaller in the genre they are the most linked to.
 For example, the difference of frequencies of actions linked to love/seduction is smaller in the romance movie.
 For violence, the difference is the smallest in action movies.
 We think this is because in a romance movie, all main characters may potentially be described as being in love so the difference is smaller.
 Success difference does not vary a lot accross genres, it is always associated more to men.
 Men tend to be more described as intelligent than women in thriller and action movies, while in romance or comedy movies there is no difference.